RealSimpleNews/RealSimpleNews/docs/issue_template.md

-This morning in the news, ; and more top Really Simple Syndication (RSS) articles from the Intellectual Dark Web.

-This issue ticket is for Real Simple News with Cale McCollough on , July  2020 that you can watch on YouTube at <https://youtu.be/>.

-You can also find us on the web and make a donation at <https://realsimplenews.net/donate>.
+This issue ticket is for the next episode of Real Simple News.
+You can find us on the web and make a donation at <https://realsimplenews.net/donate>.

 ## Articles